Shwheelz/capital_one/README.md

-# CapitalOne
+# capital_one

-The capital_one gem interfaces Ruby developers with the Capital One API.
+The capital_one gem interfaces Ruby developers with Capital One's Hackathon API.
 Simply require 'capital_one' and gain access to the API methods.
 Documentation for Capital One's API can be found at [api.reimaginebanking.com/documentation](http://api.reimaginebanking.com/documentation).
 See lib/capital_one.rb for method definitions in Ruby.

 ## Installation